Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate

-The paradigmatic example of Bose-Fermi mixtures are itinerant electrons moving through the crystal of ions.
-The coupling to the ionic lattice vibrations endows the electrons with a shifted energy and mass, as they become dressed into polarons~\cite{Landau1933, Pekar1946}, the original example of the quasiparticle concept.
+The paradigmatic example of fermions coupled to a bosonic bath is the motion of itinerant electrons through an ionic crystal.
+The coupling to the ionic lattice vibrations endows the electrons with a shifted energy and mass, as they become dressed into polarons~\cite{Landau1933, Pekar1946}, the first instance of the quasiparticle concept.
 We also encounter Bose-Fermi mixtures as dilute solutions of fermionic $^3$He in bosonic superfluid $^4$He~\cite{Ebner1971}, in quark-meson models in high-energy physics~\cite{schaefer_phase_2005} and in 2D electronic materials, where interactions between excitons and electrons can be controlled~\cite{sidler2017fermi, Shimazaki2020, Schwartz2021}.

-Ultracold atomic gases provide arguably the purest realizations of Bose-Fermi mixtures, featuring precisely understood, tunable short-range interactions and a high degree of experimental control, offering a direct comparison to theoretical models.
-In recent years, atomic Bose-Fermi mixtures enabled the study of dual superfluids~\cite{Ferrier-Barbut2014,Delehaye2015,Yao2016,Roy2017,Wu2018}, the onset of phase separation~\cite{Ospelkaus2006,Zaccanti2006,Lous2018,Huang2019}, and the observation of strong-coupling Bose polarons~\cite{Hu2016,Yan2020}.
+Ultracold atomic gases provide arguably the purest realizations of Bose-Fermi mixtures, featuring precisely understood, tunable short-range interactions and a high degree of experimental control~\cite{Hadzibabic2002,Stan2004,Inouye2004,Silber2005,Ospelkaus2006,Zaccanti2006,Shin2008,Wu2011,Park2012,Vaidya2015,Trautmann2018,Lous2018,DeSalvo2019,patel2022observation}, offering a direct comparison to theoretical models ~\cite{Viverit2000,Buchler2003,Bertaina2013,Kinnunen2015,Ludwig2011}.
+In recent years, atomic Bose-Fermi mixtures enabled the study of dual superfluids~\cite{Ferrier-Barbut2014,Delehaye2015,Yao2016,Roy2017,Wu2018}, the onset of phase separation and mean-field collapse~\cite{Ospelkaus2006a, Ospelkaus2006,Zaccanti2006,Lous2018,Huang2019}, and the observation of strong-coupling Bose polarons~\cite{Hu2016,Yan2020}.